 I wandered through the general fiction aisles at my local library to see where “Stensgaard” would be shelved.
 My book and author neighbors were thrilling and unexpected.
 I could imagine the three of us having a drink at a bar discussing whatever crossed our minds.
 Perhaps they would even share with me some real world, helpful advice!

 On my right, would be Frenchman Henri Beyle Stendahl (1783-1842).
 Stendahl was a pen name, but he would still be my neighbor.
 He started out an auditor for the French Government just like me for the Fed so we have something else in common already.
 Then he was in Napoleon’s army and participated in the ill-fated invasion of Russia.
 Luckily he survived it by not taking a questionable bridge smartly thinking for himself.
-And on top of that in the midst of war, he shaved daily.
-A man who takes care of himself!
+And on top of that in the midst of a war, he shaved daily.
+At last a man who takes superb care of himself!

 He lived in Germany and Italy besides France and taught himself English.
 (A good thing since my French is awful and Stephens may not be much better.)
 He was a high society Parisian playboy, wrote a treatise On Love, and was empathetic towards women.
 A prolific writer, he wrote almost everything: novels, novellas, autobiographies, biographies, and non-fiction.
 Often in love, sadly he never married.
 His last few years were debilitating from the effects of syphilis and the medical treatments.
 A few hours after collapsing on a Paris street he died.
 Poor guy.